People always try to make the most of what they buy so food shouldn’t be any different, especially ingredients coming into your kitchen every day.

-We’ve designed a menu were 65% of the dishes was made of components that would normally go into the bin; we served plated starters, family style main courses and plated desserts, all served on our normal lunch plates and bowls to show our guests that it is something anyone can do at home - and most wouldn’t even think that the dishes were primarily made from by-products.
+We’ve designed a menu where 65% of the dishes were made of components that would normally go into the bin; we served plated starters, family-style main courses and plated desserts, all served on our normal lunch plates and bowls to show our guests that it is something anyone can do at home - and most wouldn’t even think that the dishes were primarily made from by-products.

 Selection of crispy vegetable skins Swiss chard stalk hummus, creamy cheese rind dip

 Crispy salmon skin, salmon belly bonito, Oriel Teelings smoked salt, Mungo Murphy's sea lettuce, fermented pear, pineapple skin molasses